-Part of the Colorado Front Range Trail, the lower trail joins into the Old Territorial Road, connecting the old Greenland Townsite to Palmer Lake.
-The 11-mile trail system is within over 3,000 acres of Greenland Open Space.
+A portion of the Colorado Front Range Trail, the lower trail joins into the Old Territorial Road, connecting the old Greenland Townsite to Palmer Lake, and may be accessed going north through Noe / Greenland Road to the corner where the trail re-enters open space.
+The 11-mile Greenland trail system is within over 3,000 acres of Greenland Open Space.
 Trail passes through native grasslands, by ponds, through rolling Gambel oak hills and skirts ponderosa pine forests.
 Views of Greenland open space, buttes and Pikes Peak.

-Group picnic shelter, restroom, kiosk, benches, water spigot, and parking for 50-75 horse trailers; hitch rails, horse obstacle course, dirt surface parking lot, and dog off-leash area.
+Amenities: Group picnic shelter, restrooms, obstacle course, kiosk, benches, water spigot, and parking for 50-75 horse trailers; hitch rails, horse obstacle course, area and unpaved parking lot, and dog off-leash area.

 Location: 1532 Noe Road, Larkspur, CO 80118, South of Larkspur four miles and north of Palmer Lake in the Greenland Open Space.
 Take I-25 Exit 167, west .2 miles and south .5 miles to Greenland trailhead.
 Also accessible on the south side from the New Santa Fe Trail trailhead in Palmer Lake.

 Contact: Douglas County Open Space and Natural Resources 303-660-7495